mike0355/k8s-facenet-distributed-training/step2_NFS_setup.md

 # Network File System Setup
  In this part, you need to install Network File System (NFS) and setup your NFS server.
-This is very helpful for the subsequent steps, because you can mount files to other nodes under the cluster through NFS.
-In this tutorial, you can use NFS to mount your persistent volume claim folder.
+This is very helpful for the subsequent steps, because distributed training will finally return the trained data to the NFS folder, and after all machines are trained, they will be consolidated into a weight file.
 ## Install Network File System (NFS)
 Install the NFS server on your server, and install the NFS command on your client.